jondot/cottonballs/README.md

 The code is _very_ hackable and you're welcome to submit pull requests if you think it'd be suitable.

-When in doubt just run `node cottonballs` to get a listing of your options.
+When in doubt just run `node cottonballs -h` to get a listing of your options.